TaaoWen/PSC_AgentBasedModellingCode/README.md

 ## Mathematic Model

+Note: You **NEED** to install [MathJax Plugin for Github](https://chrome.google.com/webstore/detail/mathjax-plugin-for-github/ioemnmodlmafdkllaclgeombjnmnbima/related) in Chrome to read the math formulates in GitHub.
+You can also access math formulates by other ways if you can.

 Before illustrating how to simulate, the mathematic model is introduced first.
 There are two types of species, that is, sheep $S = [s_1, s_2, ..., s_n]$ and wolves $W = [w_1,w_2,...,w_m]$, where the numbers of sheep and wolves are $n$ and $m$ respectively.
 All species are given in the environment ${E_{\left| N \right| \times \left| N \right|}} = \left[ {\begin{array}{*{20}{c}}
 {{e_{11}}}& \cdots & \cdots &{{e_{1\left| N \right|}}}\\
  \vdots & \ddots & \cdots & \vdots \\